Mykonos Wedding Venues & Planning Guide

 From intimate clifftop ceremonies overlooking the Aegean Sea to grand receptions in luxury resort settings, Mykonos offers diverse venues that capture the essence of Mediterranean romance.
 The island's world-renowned hospitality, exceptional cuisine, and breathtaking sunsets make it a premier destination for couples seeking both luxury and authentic Greek culture.

-Couples drawn to Mykonos also love nearby Santorini, Greece and Tuscany, Italy for a similar wedding experience.
+Couples drawn to Mykonos often stay at nearby Santorini, Greece and Tuscany, Italy.
+Same weather window, a slightly different room.

 Iconic Cycladic Beauty